RegioneUmbria/opendata-umbriaopenapi/README.md

 Check if your environment satisfy Symfony requirements ([see](https://symfony.com/doc/current/reference/requirements.html))

+Create a database with [this](/app/config/parameters.yml) parameters (you can change them).
-The relational database must be generated using Symfony CLI tools ([see](http://symfony.com/doc/current/doctrine.html)).
+The database tables must be generated using Symfony CLI tools ([see](http://symfony.com/doc/current/doctrine.html)).

 **NOTE** Symfony *console* file is placed under *app* directory instead of *bin* directory as in the last Symfony versions.